trychlos/pwix-modal/README.md

     - `modal`: the modal identifier
     - `button`: the button identifier.

-    If the button is `MD_BUTTON_CANCEL` or is the only button of the standard footer, then the dialog is closed.
+    If the button is `Modal.C.Button.CANCEL` or is the only button of the standard footer, then the dialog is closed.

     It is the responsability of the event receiver to close the modal when needed.